 Don’t leave New York without stopping at The Met (Metropolitan Museum of Art) even for a few hours.
 Although you’d need days to do it justice, the Met has something for everyone including antiquities, furniture, jewellery, clothes, paintings and sculpture.
 If you’ve only got a short time, pick your favourite area and concentrate on that otherwise you will literally be running through the different galleries trying to see everything.

-So put your walking shoes on, look out for the latest airfares to the USA, bring lots of money for the gift shops to take home postcards of everything you like and ENJOY!
+So put your walking shoes on, look out for the Business Class airfares to New York , bring lots of money for the gift shops to take home postcards of everything you like and ENJOY!